plentymarkets/plugin-etsy/meta/documents/user_guide_en.md

 **Etsy** is an American online market focused on handmade or vintage items.

-In order to set up Etsy in your plentymarkets system, you first have to register as a seller and create a new [App](https://www.etsy.com/developers/documentation/getting_started/register) on Etsy.
-To do so, log into https://www.etsy.com/developers/ with your Etsy access data and click on **Create a New App** in the **Your Developer Account** section.
-Enter a name for the application into the **Application Name** field and carry out the further settings.
-Pay attention to the table below.
-Then click on **Read Terms and Create App**.

 |Setting on Etsy                                |Selection |
 |:---                                           |:--- |
 |**What type of application are you building?** |**Seller Tools** |